sahinuz/time-series-analysis/README.md

-# Analysis on time series data using Linear Regression.
+# Analysis on Time Series Data Using Linear Regression

 ## Overview
 The data is preprocessed, scaled, and used to create datasets for prediction periods of 10, 20, and 30.